 Why Most People Do Not Believe in the Supernatural

-During one of these attempts, I happened to notice something very peculiar about myself.
-I noticed that I took the existence of paranormal phenomena quite for granted.
-That is I believe in the paranormal and tend to believe that most people have the same beliefs as I do.
+During one of these attempts, I notice something very peculiar about myself.
+I noticed that I take the existence of paranormal phenomena quite for granted.
+That is I believe in the paranormal and tend to assume (assumption is seldom a good idea) that most people have the same beliefs as I do.

 While it could be somewhat true to say that many do believe in the existence of the supernatural, most do not act with those beliefs in mind when they engage in many situations.
 There are many people that might believe things such as bad luck, the evil eye, and even perhaps alien visitation, but these people will most definitely not let others know that they believe these things.
 The simple reason for this seems to be that believing in such things denotes a simple mind.